Renovated Illinois governor's mansion opening soon

 In 2015, construction started after Governor Bruce Rauner and his wife, First Lady Diana Rauner, promised the public to fully renovated the mansion without using taxpayers' money.
 The Illinois Governor's Mansion Association set a goal to raise $15 million in private funds to complete the project.

-An association spokeswoman said Wednesday that "nearly $15 million" has been raised, but she declined to specify the amount.
+An association spokeswoman said Wednesday that "nearly $15 million" has been raised, but she declined to specify the exact amount.
 Spokeswoman Rachel Hatch said the mansion association plans to release that information at a later date.

-The mansion association has touted many changes.
-Although there are structural improvements, the group has also taken this opportunity to revamp educational programs to focus on the state's rich history and artwork.
+Although there are structural improvements to the residence, the group has also taken this opportunity to revamp educational programs to focus on the state's rich history and artwork.

 Structural changes include a new facade and landscaping.
-New features include the following, according to the association:

 -Full ADA accessibility for the first time in history